 Counseling patients about the relationship between their diet and dental health is an integral part of total patient care.
 Students enrolled in General and Dental Nutrition learned many nutritional principles.
 This semester the student will have the opportunity to apply the learned nutritional principles in a practical setting.
 Each student will identify a caries susceptible patient for nutritional counseling based on specific needs and the LIT Caries Risk Assessment.
-Relatives or the former patient education patient and perio patient may not be used as the subject of the nutritional counseling session.
+Relatives and former patient education patients may not be used for the nutritional counseling session.
 Each student must complete all required forms (same as used for the Personal Food Diary Project).
-The student will bring the patient in the clinic on their clinic day for a one-on-one counseling session in the patient education room in the clinic.
-If the student has finished treatment one this patient, the patient must be willing to return for the counseling session.
+The student will bring the patient in the clinic on their clinic day for a one-on-one counseling session in the patient education room.
+If the student has finished treatment on this patient, the patient must be willing to return for the counseling session.
 All completed clinical forms will be turned in at the time of the counseling session.
 The written summary will be due by 12:00 pm the next school day after the session.
-The summary can be emailed to the Clinic Coordinator (resandusky@lit.edu) and state who listened to the counseling session.
+The summary should be emailed to the instructor who listened to the counseling session.

-Evaluation criteria are outlined on the Nutritional Counseling Evaluation form found on page 36 of this syllabus.
+Evaluation criteria are outlined on the Nutritional Counseling Evaluation form found at the end of this syllabus.
 A grade of at least 75% must be obtained to be considered acceptable.